tmastrom/DCT_ImageCompression/README.md

 ## To Start
-load your image in the console to add an image to your workspace call compression(<IMAGE>) where <IMAGE> is the image name
+load your image in the console to add an image to your workspace call compression(IMAGE) where IMAGE is the image name

 ## Notes
-currently the function only works for 256x256 images
+currently the function only works for 256x256 images (camera256.mat)